GVenters/Work-process/Process Descriptions.md

 # Tags
 Tags are used to categorise items on the lists.
+These are filtered to allow for measureent of effort by category.
+For example, items may be tagged as new demand, bau and service improvement.
 The following tags are in (V1) use

 ### Labels

-*Security👮🔐
+* Security👮🔐
-*KM and DocMgmnt 📙📓
+* KM and DocMgmnt 📙📓
-*Infrastructure🏗
-*Governance🤴
+* Infrastructure🏗
+* Governance🤴
-*Digital development📳
+* Digital development📳
-*Sensitive 🤞💩
+* Sensitive 🤞💩
-*Mnt and Management🚜
+* Mnt and Management🚜
-*New Service Request
+* New Service Request
-*Service Improvement - CSI 🦄🦄
+* Service Improvement - CSI 🦄🦄
-*Unaccounted for query 💀
+* Unaccounted for query 💀

 # Points